AC34/vim-scaffold/README.md

 				(This is to jump through content lines by n and N keys,instead of manually moving by k,l) (e.g. files like .bashrc)
 				(You don't need this when you move with tagbars etc)
-    - switching highlight search on/off with &lt;Leader&gt;g
   - folding
     - automatic folding level(columns) adjustment
   - indenting
 	  - automatic tabstop update

+- keybindings
+    - &lt;Leader&gt;g switching highlight search on/off with

 - Common settings to get started with(enabled)(only if supported) look at sample vimrc file for more detail